-4.85 The division is forecasting an overspend of £0.2m.
-This is driven by an income underachievement of £0.6m owing to lower activity levels to date in planning major applications and planning performance agreements.
-This is being partially offset by a forecast staffing underspend of (£0.4m) owing to periods of vacancy in the Growth and Regeneration Team and other services.
+4.89 The division is forecasting an overspend of £0.2m.
+This is driven by an income underachievement of £0.4m owing to lower activity levels to date in planning major applications and planning performance agreements.
+This is being partially offset by a forecast staffing underspend of (£0.2m) owing to periods of vacancy in the Growth and Regeneration Team and other services.

-- 4.86 The reduction in planning major applications is being experienced across the country and the GLA is reporting the reduction across London.
+- 4.90 The reduction in planning major applications is being experienced across the country and the GLA is reporting a reduction across London.
 It is these applications which bring in the most significant fees.
 The reduction in major applications can be attributed to several factors, which include: - Economic factors such as increased building and material costs and increased interest rates. - Uncertainty relating to the emerging Building Safety Bill impacts on design and when a second staircase is required. - Uncertainty in relation to emerging planning legislation.
-Implementation details are unknown and could be impacted by when the next general election will take place.

-4.87 Risks
+4.91 Risks

-- Demand for parking services has not returned to pre-pandemic levels and this is affecting all areas of parking which includes Automated Number Plate Recognition (ANPR), pay and display and on-street parking. - Parking Services have had delays in connection with the roll out of new ANPR cameras which affect the income levels within the service. - This past year has seen an unprecedented increase in demand and inflation for Home to School SEND Travel. - Within the Violence Reduction Network, a further Domestic Homicide Review has been initiated which may add additional costs.
+- Demand for parking services has not returned to pre-pandemic levels and this is affecting all areas of parking which includes Automated Number Plate Recognition (ANPR), pay and display and on-street parking and is anticipated to continue until the end of the financial year.
+The current projections have a provision for risk built into it, but there may be additional movement as this is demand led activity and, therefore, can be volatile in nature. - This past year has seen an unprecedented increase in demand and inflation for Home to School SEND Travel.
+This is expected to continue until the end of the financial year.
+The current projections have a provision for risk built into it, but there may be additional movement as this is demand led activity and, therefore, can be volatile in nature.